thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 than just that:

  * Add all the request attributes to the context variables map.
- * Add a context variable called param containing all the request parameters.
+ * Add a context variable called `param` containing all the request parameters.
- * Add a context variable called session containing all the session attributes.
+ * Add a context variable called `session` containing all the session attributes.
- * Add a context variable called application containing all the ServletContext attributes.
+ * Add a context variable called `application` containing all the ServletContext attributes.

-All context objects (implementations of `IContext`), including both `Context` and `WebContext`, are set a special variable just before execution called the execution info (`execInfo`).
+Just before execution, a special variable is set into all context objects (implementations of `IContext`), including both `Context` and `WebContext`, called the execution info (`execInfo`).
 This variable contains two pieces of data that can be used from within your templates:

  * The template name (`${execInfo.templateName}`), the name specified for engine